streamlink/streamlink/docs/plugin_matrix.rst

 nbc                     nbc.com              No    Yes   Streams are geo-restricted to USA.
 Authentication is not supported. nbcsports               nbcsports.com        No    Yes   Streams maybe be geo-restricted to USA.
-Authentication is not supported. nhkworld                nhk.or.jp/nhkworld   Yes   No nos                     nos.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. nownews                 news.now.com         Yes   No nrk                     - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.
+Authentication is not supported. nhkworld                nhk.or.jp/nhkworld   Yes   No nicolive                live.nicovideo.jp    Yes   Yes   Timeshift is supported.
+Some content may require login. nos                     nos.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. nownews                 news.now.com         Yes   No nrk                     - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.